-STUDENTS INVOLVED IN ANY OF THE FOLLOWING DISCIPLINARY INFRACTIONS ON SCHOOL PROPERTY INCLUDING SCHOOL BUILDING AND GROUNDS, ON TRANSPORTATION VEHICLES, OR AT ANY SCHOOL ACTIVITY, HOME OR AWAY, MAY BESUBJECT TO DISCIPLINARY ACTIONS AS FOLLOWS:
+STUDENTS INVOLVED IN ANY OF THE FOLLOWING DISCIPLINARY INFRACTIONS ON SCHOOL PROPERTY INCLUDING SCHOOL BUILDING AND GROUNDS, ON TRANSPORTATION VEHICLES, OR AT ANY SCHOOL ACTIVITY, HOME OR AWAY, MAY BE SUBJECT TO DISCIPLINARY ACTIONS AS FOLLOWS:

-INAPPROPRIATE DRESS OR APPEARANCE:

-Good personal appearance is conducive to a positive learning atmosphere.
+INAPPROPRIATE DRESS OR APPEARANCE: Good personal appearance is conducive to a positive learning atmosphere.
 It is each student's responsibility to come to school wearing appropriate attire.
 Wearing apparel shall be neat, clean, safe, and should not disrupt the instructional process.

-Wearing apparel that is sexually suggestive or that features crude, vulgar or profane language or pictures that depict tobacco (including electronic nicotine delivery systems), alcohol, or other drugs, racial or ethnic slurs, double-meaning or gang affiliations is not allowed (e.g. Big Johnson T-Shirts, Co-ed Naked Apparel, Lucky Pub & Brewery attire, tobacco, alcohol or drug ads and logo, or Romie T-Shirts).
+Wearing apparel that is sexually suggestive or that features crude, vulgar or profane language or pictures that depict tobacco (including electronic nicotine delivery systems), alcohol, or other drugs, racial or ethnic slurs, double-meaning or gang affiliations is not allowed (e.g. Big Johnson TShirts, Co-ed Naked Apparel, Lucky Pub & Brewery attire, tobacco, alcohol or drug ads and logo).
 Clothing which is unnecessarily distracting to the learning environment is not permitted. (e.g. cut-up jeans, clothing or articles which are excessively soiled, torn, or ragged, no shoes, mesh shirts with no undergarments, half shirts, bare midriff, tank tops, hats on in the building, shirts that are too short, shirts that are cut too low as to allow for the showing of cleavage, biker pants, etc.).
 The school environment shall be free from threats or the harmful influence of any groups that advocate drugs or disruptive behavior.
 The presence of any apparel, jewelry, accessory, notebook, or manner of grooming which by the nature of its color, arrangement, trademark, or any other attribute, denotes membership in such groups will not be permitted.
 Such group's clothing may vary from school to school and may change from year to year.
 Therefore, it is the responsibility of the administration to determine the appropriateness of clothing or accessories.
-No student on or about school property or at any school activity:

-Shall wear, possess, use, distribute, display or sell any clothing, jewelry, emblem, badge, symbol, sign or other thing which is evidence or membership in or affiliation with any gang.
+No student on or about school property or at any school activity: Shall wear, possess, use, distribute, display or sell any clothing, jewelry, emblem, badge, symbol, sign or other thing which is evidence or membership in or affiliation with any gang.
 Shall commit any act or omission or use any speech, either verbal or nonverbal (gestures, handshakes, etc.) showing membership in or affiliation in a gang.
 Shall use any speech or commit any act or omission in furtherance of the interest of any gang or gang activity, including, but not limited to:

-- 1 soliciting others for membership in any gangs; - requesting any person to pay for "protection" or otherwise intimidating or threatening any person; 2 - committing any illegal act or violation of school district policies; or 3. - 4. inciting another person to act with physical violence upon any other person. - Wallet chains are not permitted and will be confiscated.
-5. - Electronic devices such as beepers and cellular phones will be confiscated if misused.
-6. - Piercings that become a disruption to the school environment.
-7 - Bagging and Sagging Pants are not allowed in Arapahoe Public School.
-Clothing worn in this manner can present a threat to the safe and 8. orderly learning environment of the school. - Students will be asked to correct inappropriate attire and the administration may provide clothing that is appropriate for the school 9 environment.
+- 1. soliciting others for membership in any gangs; - 2. requesting any person to pay for "protection" or otherwise intimidating or threatening any person; - 3. committing any illegal act or violation of school district policies; or - 4. inciting another person to act with physical violence upon any other person. - 5.
+Wallet chains are not permitted and will be confiscated. - 6.
+Electronic devices such as beepers and cellular phones will be confiscated if misused. - 7.
+Piercings that become a disruption to the school environment. - 8.
+Bagging and Sagging Pants are not allowed in Arapahoe Public School.
+Clothing worn in this manner can present a threat to the safe and orderly learning environment of the school. - 9.
+Students will be asked to correct inappropriate attire and the administration may provide clothing that is appropriate for the school environment.
 Clothing that is determined to be inappropriate may be held by the administration until a parent conference is held.
 Continuing to violate dress code will result in disciplinary action being taken. - 10.
-Some school activities require semi-formal (dress slacks, shirt or dress) or formal dress (suit and tie, tuxedoes or gown).
-Sponsors may determine what is appropriate for their activity.
-Listed below are some activities for which the administration has set dress code guidelines.
+Some school activities require semi-formal (dress slacks, shirt or dress) or formal dress (suit and tie, tuxedos or gown).